Answers to Questions About/Substitution Ideas For My Gluten-Free Flour Mix

 Again, the answer is, sure!
 Why not?
 My motto is: “try it and see!”
 But be aware that I developed my mix with the different flours for a reason.
 They aren’t in there willy-nilly.
 So if you can’t find sweet rice flour (for example) and want to substitute more tapioca flour or you don’t like white rice flour and want to substitute more brown rice flour–it will change the mix.
 It won’t be the mix I developed.
 You may or may not like it.
 But, be aware that by changing things, you change things (if you know what I mean).

-I found or I like to use [x] gluten-free flour and wondered if it would work in you mix?
+I found or I like to use [x] gluten-free flour and wondered if it would work in your mix?

 The answer is: it depends.
-It won’t probably work like the original flours.
+It won’t probably work like the original flours in mix.
 But, it may or may not create a baked item that you like.
 Chances are I haven’t tried it–so my answer (as always) is to for you to try it and see what happens.
-And then let me know. :) I love the hear how people’s experiments are going.
+And then let me know. 🙂 I love the hear how people’s experiments are going.

 I can’t/don’t want to eat starch–do you have ideas for starch-free flours?

 This is a hard one.
-One of the key reasons baked goods perform the way they do is because of starch.
+My type of baking is not “whole grain.”
+Or Keto.
+Or Paleo.
+One of the key reasons conventional baked goods perform the way they do is because of starch.
 Starch makes up about 80% of all purpose wheat flour and it makes up the same percentage in my gluten-free mix.
 If you want to bake without starches, you need to be aware that your baked items will taste and perform quite differently from the way they will when you use my mix.
-I don’t really have any ideas on how to go completely starch-free, but I do have suggestions for a “grain-free” alternate mix, below.
+I recommend that you find a grain-free or Paleo or Keto site for recipes if you want to bake grain-free.

 I don’t want to/can’t eat tapioca flour.
+Or, tapioca flour tastes yucky to me.
 What should I substitute?

 -Potato starch (not potato flour–different thing)